This function generates scatter plots comparing two QC metrics variables

 Scatter plot: Values of

-must be defined in the metadata or retrieved via specific functions, e.g.,parse_lipid_feature_names()
+facet_by_class = TRUE, then thefeature_classmust be defined in the metadata or retrieved via specific functions, e.g.,parse_lipid_feature_names().